Mumbai weather update: City to experience light rain today, says IMD

 Mumbai lakes supplying drinking water reach 98.64 per cent capacity

-Water levels in Mumbai's seven reservoirs, which provide the city with drinking water, have reached 98.64 per cent, as reported by the BMC on Tuesday.
+Water levels in Mumbai's seven reservoirs, which provide the city with drinking water, have reached 98.64 per cent, the BMC had said Tuesday.

 According to Brihanmumbai Municipal Corporation (BMC) data, the collective water stock in Mumbai lakes is currently at 14,27,607 million litres, which is 98.64 per cent of capacity.